Klipper3d/klipper/docs/Config_Reference.md

 #encoder_pins:
 #   The pins connected to encoder.
 2 pins must be provided when using
 #   encoder.
 This parameter must be provided when using menu.
+#steps_per_detent:
+#   The steps per detent defines if your are dealing with a half-stepping
+#   encoder or a full stepping encoder.
+Allowed values are 4 (half-stepping) or
+#   2 (full stepping)
+#   The default is 4

 #click_pin:
 #   The pin connected to 'enter' button or encoder 'click'.
 This
 #   parameter must be provided when using menu.
 The presence of an